regro/cf-scripts/planning/distributed_bot.md

 - Moving to `dynamodb` will help solve isses around multiple process interacting with the graph.
 - As we distribute things, I think we can move all work to github actions and have the autotick bot do only tasks that relate to building the graph and planning migrations.
+- The autotick bot could make migration issues with a unique hash in them that matches a key in the database.
+Then the github actions could go pull that key when the issue is made to see what it needs to do.
+This will help with API calls etc and enable the actions to do more complicated solves.
+The actions could also report data from their solves back to the main database for further use in the migration.